dhilt/ngx-ui-scroll/README.md

 }
 ```

 _Datasource.get_ method must provide an array of _count_ data-items started from _index_ position.
 If there are no items within given range _[index; index + count - 1]_, an empty array has to be passed.
-Empty result is treated as reaching the edge of the dataset (eof/bof), and \*uiScroll will place no further data requests.
+Empty result (or result which length is less than _count_) is being treated as the edge of the dataset (eof/bof), and no further requests for preceding/tailing items will be issued.

 _Datasource.get_ has 3 signatures: callback based, Promise based and Observable based.
 So, if we want some remote API to be a source of our data, basically it may look like